Jeanette Aw: Stage performances

-Culinary arts and business ventures
+Culinary arts and business venture

 In June 2018, Aw moved to Bangkok and enrolled in the Diplôme de Pâtisserie course at the Le Cordon Bleu Dusit Culinary School.
 She was appointed International Brand Ambassador of the school.
 Aw completed her course at Le Cordon Bleu Tokyo in Daikanyamachō, Shibuya in 2019.
 In mid-2021, Aw opened her first pastry shop, Once Upon A Time, at Hamilton Road in Jalan Besar.
+Aw lost to a long-time delivery vendor who was handling the delivery of the pastries to customer.
+He stated that it was for a package fee to develop an application as well a personal loan before disappearing with the money.

-From mid-January to 14 February 2024, Aw will be running pop-up booths of her patisserie brand Once Upon A Time in department stores in three Japanese cities – Seibu in Tokyo, Hankyu in Osaka and Takashimaya in Nagoya.
+From mid-January to 14 February 2024, Aw ran pop-up booths of her patisserie brand Once Upon A Time in department stores in three Japanese cities – Seibu in Tokyo, Hankyu in Osaka and Takashimaya in Nagoya.
+Buoyant from strong responses to her products, she would bring the brand back to Japan for Valentine's Day annually in the following years in form of pop-up booths at various locations.

+Once Upon A Time closed in December 2025, and reopened in Geylang in March 2026.

 Others

 Jeanius (Singapore) is Aw's official fan club and was established on 29 December 2004.
 The club's name is derived from Aw's first name, Jeanette, and the word "genius".
 It is the only official fan club acknowledged by Aw.
 Over the years, the club has worked closely with Aw's past management, Artiste Networks (under Hype Records).
 Jeanius (Singapore) has expanded its fan base to regional countries such as Cambodia, China, and Malaysia.

+In 2025, Aw launched her YouTube channel, JA Unscripted, which provided audience a candid view of her life as she tried new experiences and interviews with others around her.